sl767/A03/README.md

 # A03
-step 1- set up Github account on github.com. step 2- Install Webstorm onto computer.
+step 1- set up Github account on github.com. <br />
+step 2- Install Webstorm onto computer.
 Webstorm can be downloaded for free, for students, from jetbrains.com/student.
-Use active student email address to sign up and download Webstorm. step 3- Install git onto computer.
+Use active student email address to sign up and download Webstorm.
+step 3- Install git onto computer.
 Git can be downloaded from https://git-scm.com/downloads. step 4- Once all applications are downloaded and signed up for, connect git and Webstorm. step 5- To connect git and Webstorm, go to version control on Webstorm and enter path to git.exe